Welcome to today's edition of the Rush 24-7 podcast.

 Did somebody actually say the Patriots couldn't or shouldn't win because they got too many white guys?

-The reason that they despise and hate the Patriots is because the amount of white guys that that they have on the field and that the white guys are on the field are not supposed to be.
+The reason that they despise and hate the Patriots is because the amount of white guys that they have on the field and that they white guys.

-You know that star quarterback, and they got those two little white wide receivers.
+You know, they're the star quarterback, and they got those two little white wide receivers.

 I can see that could tick off some sports leftist media types.